rixx/WebMistress/README.md

 Viergewinnt
 ===========

 This is a project for the Web Engineering course at DHBW Stuttgart 2013.
 The goal was to implement the game Captain's Mistress using only php, javascript with jQuery and a MySQL database.
+The current version is hosted at http://viergewinnt.foyfoy.de/.

 Implementation details, required configuration of the web server aswell as a SQL dump to get you startet may be found in the doc/ directory.
 See below for information on how to set this project up (webserver configuration etc).